AlaaKanaan/laravel-api-boilerplate/README.md

 ## API Documentation

-This project includes auto-generated API documentation using **Swagger/OpenAPI**.
+This project includes auto-generated API documentation using **Scribe**.
 Access the documentation at:
 ```
-/api/docs
+/docs/index.html
 ```

 ## Contributing